IsaiasCuvula/Flutter-Developer-Portfolio/README.md

 - Sqflite for local cache 💽
 - Clean Architecture 🔨
 - GoRoute for Navigation 🗺️
-- Riverpod for State Managment 🚀
+- Riverpod for State Management 🚀
 - Optimized for iOS and Android 📱